ideckia/ideckia_api/README.md

 ## Concepts

-* Layout: Bunch of items
+* Layout: Bunch of _items_
-* Item: An element that has one or more states and is clickable.
+* Item: An element that has one or more _states_ and is clickable.
-* State: Definition of the item status: text, textColor, bgColor, icon and some actions which will be executed when the item is pressed.
+* State: Definition of the item status: text, textColor, bgColor, icon and some _actions_ which will be executed when the item is pressed.
+* Action: Action which will be fired (can be more than one in a state) in the host computer when the item is pressed in the client.

 ## Action structure